 The Algerian market holds tremendous potential for U.S. livestock and genetics.
-The U.S. and Algerian veterinary officials reached an agreement on the certificate to export U.S. bovine semen to Algeria in September 2023.
-The latter is added to list of the agreed certificates.
-The Algerian market is now open to U.S. bovine semen, bovine embryos, hatching eggs, and day-old chicks for chicken exports to Algeria.
-However, the U.S. and Algerian regulatory agencies still have not yet reached an agreement on the certificates for dairy cattle, beef cattle, poultry and beef.
+USDA economists estimate the market potential at over \$100 million in the next five years.
+The U.S. and Algerian veterinary officials reached an agreement on the certificate to export U.S. bovine female breeding cattle to Algeria in November 2024.
+As outlined in previous reports, The Algerian market is now open to U.S. bovine female breeding cattle, bovine semen, bovine embryos, hatching eggs, and day-old chicks for chicken exports to Algeria.
+However, the U.S. and Algerian regulatory agencies still have not yet reached an agreement on the certificates for beef cattle and breeding bulls.
+USDA has also requested market access for poultry and beef.

-The agriculture sector is one of the priority sectors for the government in its efforts to diversify the economy and attract foreign and domestic investment outside the energy sector.
-The economic development plan of the new government elected in December 2019 focuses on reviving and diversifying the Algerian economy toward sustainable growth.
-The plan also proposes improvements in the business climate, development of strategic sectors, and promotion of exports while controlling imports.

-To boost agricultural development and production, the government of Algeria (GOA) encourages modern industrial agriculture using satellites, digitization, and renewable energy.
+President Abdelmadjid Tebboune was re-elected for a second term in September 2024.
+Agriculture Minister Youcef Chorfa retained his position in the new government announced at the end of November.
+Notably, the Ministry of Agriculture absorbed the Fisheries Ministry and was renamed as Ministry of Agriculture and Rural Development and Fisheries.
+The new government will pursue the economic development plan of December 2019 focusing on reviving and diversifying the Algerian economy toward sustainable growth, improving the business climate, developing the strategic sectors, and promoting exports while controlling imports.
+The agriculture sector remains one of the priority sectors.
+To boost agricultural development and production, the government of Algeria (GOA) encouraged modern industrial agriculture using satellites, digitization, and renewable energy.
 The government is keen to attract large-scale agricultural investments in the Highlands and the "Sahara" (South of Algeria).
-The development strategy promotes foreign direct investment and partnerships in the fields of cereals, oilseeds, and sugar production in addition to crushing and refinery projects, storage, packaging, and cold chain infrastructure.
+The development strategy promoted foreign direct investment and partnerships in the fields of cereals, oilseeds, and sugar production in addition to crushing and refinery projects, storage, packaging, and cold chain infrastructure.